Idaho Batholith

 The Idaho Batholith is a granitic and granodioritic batholith of Cretaceous-Paleogene age that covers approximately 25000 km2 of central Idaho and adjacent Montana.
 The batholith has two lobes that are separate from each other geographically and geologically.
 The Bitterroot lobe is the smaller lobe and the larger lobe is the Atlanta lobe.
 The Bitterroot lobe is in the north and is separated from the larger Atlanta lobe in the south by the Belt Supergroup metamorphic rocks that compose the Salmon River Arch.
 Much of the Atlanta and Bitterroot lobes are in the Idaho Batholith ecoregion.

 The overall intrusive event that created the Idaho batholith lasted for around 55 million years from Late Cretaceous to the Eocene (98 to 43 Ma) of magmatism and includes the younger Challis suite which is not considered to be part of the Idaho Batholith.
 The Challis suite intruded both the Atlanta and Bitterroot lobes of the Idaho Batholith as well as the surrounding areas to the east of the Atlanta lobe.
 The Challis suite is more petrologically diverse and contains a range of rocks from gabbro to granite.

 Atlanta lobe

 Age

 The Atlanta lobe was formed in the Late Cretaceous, 98 to 68 million years ago.
 The early metaluminous suite (98-87 Ma) makes up the southeastern edge of the Atlanta pluton.
-The boarder zone suite (92-85 Ma) makes up the western edge of the Atlanta pluton.
+The border zone suite (92-85 Ma) makes up the western edge of the Atlanta pluton.
 The Atlanta peraluminous suite (83-67 Ma) makes up the majority of the Atlanta lobe that stretches farther south than the early metaluminous suite and ends farther north than the early metaluminous suite.